Therapists in Holly, Austin, TX

 1 Endorsed

-Do you have a narcissistic partner and are trying to leave?
-Are you struggling with an inner critic that won't stop criticizing you?
+Are you struggling to leave a narcissist?
+Battling with an inner critic that won't stop criticizing you?
 Does your past trauma keep showing up in your relationships?
-If you have experienced manipulation through gaslighting and criticism leading to hopelessness, and feelings of unworthiness, I am here to help.
+Are you an "anxious person"?
+If you have experienced manipulation through gaslighting and criticism leading to hopelessness and feelings of unworthiness, I am here to help.
 I am passionate in providing a safe place to process trauma, curate effective coping skills, and master self-compassion for you to create a better future self.
 If you're afraid you will always be with a narcissist, I can help dispel the fears and work through that anxiety.

-Do you have a narcissistic partner and are trying to leave?
-Are you struggling with an inner critic that won't stop criticizing you?
+Are you struggling to leave a narcissist?
+Battling with an inner critic that won't stop criticizing you?
 Does your past trauma keep showing up in your relationships?
-If you have experienced manipulation through gaslighting and criticism leading to hopelessness, and feelings of unworthiness, I am here to help.
+Are you an "anxious person"?
+If you have experienced manipulation through gaslighting and criticism leading to hopelessness and feelings of unworthiness, I am here to help.
 I am passionate in providing a safe place to process trauma, curate effective coping skills, and master self-compassion for you to create a better future self.
 If you're afraid you will always be with a narcissist, I can help dispel the fears and work through that anxiety.

 (512) 359-9905 View (512) 359-9905

-Photo of Kate Ellis, LCSW, Clinical Social Work/Therapist
+Photo of Kate Ellis, Clinical Social Work/Therapist, LCSW

 Kate Ellis